JustSift/ReSift/docs/tutorial/resift-rentals.md

 You got it!
 Nice little UI improvement done 😃

-You can checkout the full finished code till this point on [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section-5-kd1c9).
+You can check out the full finished code till this point on [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section-5-kd1c9).

 ## Section 6: Edit Movie

-In the web apps you've used, you might have experienced UIs where you edit information in one place and head over to a different place, only to find that information was not updated.
-Or as a developer, you might have experience trying different hacks just to ensure data updates are consistent cross the UI.
+In the web apps you’ve used, you might have experienced UIs where you edit information in one place and head over to a different place, only to find that information was not updated according to your edits.
+Or as a developer, you might have experienced trying different hacks just to ensure data updates are consistent across the UI.

 ReSift makes data consistency very easy to achieve.
-We'll demonstrate that by adding editing functionality for the movie title and synopsis.
-Same method can be applied to edit other fields of the movie information if you'd like to dive further.
+We’ll demonstrate that by adding editing functionality for the movie title and synopsis.
+Same method can be applied to edit other fields of the movie information if you’d like to try on your own.

-When finished, you'll see this behavior:
+When finished, we shall see this behavior:

 ![section 6 finished screen](assets/section_6_finished.gif)

-After you update the movie title in the movie form, both the movie title in the movie drawer and on the homepage will get updated accordingly.
+After the movie title is updated in the movie form, the movie title in the movie drawer and on the homepage will also get updated accordingly.

 ### Starter Code